Thunderbolts (comics): Luke Cage's Thunderbolts

 Following the discharge of Crossbones, the Thunderbolts end up getting Hyperion as a new member.
 He betrays the Thunderbolts while they are split up, destroying Man-Thing's lower body and legs with his atomic vision and leaving Moonstone and Songbird to drown while he takes the com device which controls the nanites in each Thunderbolts member.
 Hyperion activates it on Juggernaut to test it after the latter had saved the two drowning members, and Juggernaut responds by fighting back.
 Moonstone and Ghost join in to help Juggernaut, upon which they take down Hyperion.
 They let Man-Thing touch him after a fallen Hyperion shows fear in front of them.
 The Thunderbolts next recruit Satana as his replacement when Luke Cage and Doctor Strange discover that the Raft is susceptible to magic.

 With recent events involving the Thunderbolts, the team's advisory committee approves the creation of a Beta team, the Underbolts.
 As the Thunderbolts head toward a new mission in Eastern Europe, Songbird, Mach V, and Fixer select candidates of Raft inmates, with the chosen candidates being Troll, Shocker, Centurius, Boomerang and Mister Hyde.

-After the mission in Europe as seen during the Fear Itself storyline, Juggernaut gets infected with nanites by Cage, who erroneously thought that he will attack the others.
-Juggernaut is left at the Raft while the alpha and beta teams go on a mission in Iraq, as zombies emerge from the area.
-In that moment, a Worthy hammer falls inside the prison and is taken immediately by Juggernaut (who also feels the calling of Cytorak).
-The hammer ends up transforming Kuurth: Breaker of Stone, who ends up destroying the Raft, which led to most of its inmates escaping.
-The alpha and beta teams are called back to the raft to capture and control inmates, and work to clear the rubble.
-During the process, Centurius manages to find the controls for the beta team's nanites and disable them.
-The beta team decides to wait for a better time to escape, as they reason that more heroes may be on the way to help the raft.
-Meanwhile, Moonstone restores order to the partially collapsed women's wing of the prison, as Ghost helps the warden avert a crisis in a section of the prison where a malfunctioning failsafe is suffocating inmates.
-Crossbones, an ex-member of the Thunderbolts, with the help of another inmate, escapes the raft in the chaos.
-After order is restored, the alpha team, including Songbird and Mach V, is sent to subdue Juggernaut/Kuurth, with the beta team and Fixer held in reserve.
-To the team's surprise, Man-Thing becomes uncontrollable and teleports away before they fight Juggernaut.
-Satana explains that he has reached the "next stage" of his evolution, but before she can finish explaining, Juggernaut arrives.
-The team tries to free Juggernaut from the hammer's influence, but fail and he escapes.